Jpriya0025/OIBSIP/README.md

 # OIBSIP
-# oasis infobyte intership project
+# Oasis Infobyte Intership Project

 This repository contains three data analysis and machine learning projects that demonstrate skills in exploratory data analysis (EDA), predictive modeling, and data cleaning.
 Each project addresses a specific business problem and uses datasets to uncover insights or build models.